DavidZong/KaSim/README.md

 ## Installation

-To install you need the ocaml native compiler.
-To check whether you have it, type

-`ocamlopt -version`

 Ocaml native compilers can be downloaded on [INRIA's website](http://caml.inria.fr/).
 To create kaSim binaries, simply type

-`make`
+`make PREFIX=path_to_ocaml`

-This should produce KaSim binaries.
+Where 'path_to_ocaml` is the path to the folder where ocaml compilers are located (typically /usr/local/bin or /opt/local/bin) This should produce KaSim binaries.
 You will need your own plotting program (like gnuplot) to visualize curves.

 ## Usage